cyberagha0/jadepuffer-agentic-ransomware-hunt/README.md

 ## Credits and disclaimer

 Investigation performed on a simulated Microsoft Sentinel workspace as part of a cyber range exercise.
-The scenario reproduces the Sysdig Threat Research Team's JADEPUFFER disclosure (July 2026); all telemetry, hosts, accounts, and indicators here are synthetic and belong to the training environment.
+The scenario reproduces the Sysdig Threat Research Team's JADEPUFFER disclosure (July 2026); all telemetry, hosts, accounts, and indicators here are synthetic and belong to LOG(N) Pacific Cyber Range environment.

 Queries, analysis, and write-up are my own work.